Claim: The use of cellular phones poses a danger of touching off explosions at gas stations

 Okay, so it hasn't happened yet.
 Is there still a potential, as yet unrealized risk in using cell phones while refueling?

-Cellular phone manufacturers Nokia and Ericsson have said the risk is very small that something will happen, but since there is a risk, it should be counted.
+Cellular phone manufacturers Nokia and Ericsson have said the risk is very small that something will happen when one uses a cell phone at a gas station, but since there is a risk, it should be counted.
 Nokia also said that the company has been recommending for a long time that mobile phones should be turned off while the car is being refueled.
 What it is about a cellular phone that could possibly trigger an explosion is difficult to fathom, however.
 The claim that the batteries used in a cellular phone can ignite gasoline seems specious, since cellular phone batteries are the same voltage as automobile batteries (12V D.C.) but deliver far less current.
 Likewise, the claim that a "cellular phone ringer uses more than 100 volts for excitation" is a curious artifact of the "regular" telephone era: cellular phones don't have ringers; they produce audio tones that simulate the sound of a ringing telephone.

 News reports routinely attribute gas pump fires to cell phone use whenever a fire occurs at a service station where such a phone was in use at the time, and police and firefighters at the scene often simply assume the connection between the two to be valid.
-Later investigations, however, have always shown in such cases that the press reports were wrong, that something else touched off the fires, and the presence of cell phones was coincidental rather than causal.
-In a world where people are increasingly unwilling to allow even the possibility of something going wrong, however, we're bound to see even more regulations "protecting" us from yet another non-existent threat.
+Later investigations, however, have always shown in such cases that the press reports were wrong, that something else (usually a discharge of static electricity) touched off the fires, and the presence of cell phones was coincidental rather than causal.